opendatateam/udata/docs/geopf.md

 Pushes or refreshes the ISO 19115 metadata for a dataset without triggering a full resource upload.
 Same `--user-id`/`--token`/`--datastore-id` options as `push-resource`.
 Useful for iterating on metadata content or fixing a metadata record after a failed pipeline run.
 Prints the metadata ID and fiche URL on success.

+### Pull

 ```
 udata geopf sync-offerings <dataset_id> (--user-id <id> | --token <token>)
 ```

 Pulls live offerings from Géoplateforme and syncs them as resources for the given dataset, against each resource's own `geopf:push:datastore-id` (falling back to `GEOPF_DATASTORE_ID`).
 Same `--user-id`/`--token` options as `push-resource`.
 Prints the count of live offerings found.
-Useful for triggering an immediate sync or verifying the reverse-sync logic.
+Useful for triggering an immediate sync or verifying the pull logic.

 ## Configuration